Japan

 The Japanese Institute of Certified Public Accountants (JICPA)

-JICPA was established under the Certified Public Accountants Act in 1966 and the Act has subsequently be amended to enhance JICPA’s authority as it relates to the accountancy profession.
-Today it is the sole organization representing the profession in Japan and any individual who wishes to use the designation of and publicly practice as a Certified Public Accountant (CPA) must be a member.
+JICPA was established under the Certified Public Accountants Act in 1966, and the Act has subsequently been amended to enhance JICPA’s authority in the accountancy profession.
+Today it is the sole organization representing the profession in Japan, and any individual who wishes to use the designation of and publicly practice as a Certified Public Accountant (CPA) must be a member.

-In addition to membership of IFAC, JICPA is a member of CAPA (Confederation of Asian and Pacific Accountants), GAA (Global Accounting Alliance), and AFA (ASEAN Federation of Accountants).
-JICPA also works closely with ASBJ (Accounting Standards Board of Japan) and the Business Accounting Council in setting standards for the jurisdiction.
+In addition to membership in IFAC, JICPA is a member of CAPA (Confederation of Asian and Pacific Accountants), GAA (Global Accounting Alliance), and AFA (ASEAN Federation of Accountants).
+JICPA also works closely with the ASBJ (Accounting Standards Board of Japan) and the Business Accounting Council (BAC) in setting standards for the jurisdiction.

 • Projects or Other Information